 i.
 “The happy ending of most psalms of this kind is seen to be a bonus, not a due; its withholding is not a proof of either God’s displeasure or his defeat.”
 (Kidner)

 c.
 And my acquaintances into darkness: Many take this phrase in a different sense, such as the NIV: the darkness is my closest friend.
 The agonized cry of this psalm, together with its absence of anger or bitterness against God, shows that there is a real sense in which the psalmist’s darkness has been a friend.
 It has – in a deep and even terrible way – brought him into closer trust and relationship with God.

 i.
 When Paul Simon began the song Sound of Silence with the phrase, Hello darkness, my old friend, he was not the first to express the idea.
 This seems to be Heman’s sense. “‘And mine acquaintance into darkness,’ or better still, my acquaintance is darkness.
 I am familiar only with sadness, all else has vanished.
 I am a child crying alone in the dark.
 Will the heavenly Father leave his child there?”
 (Spurgeon)

 ii.
-When we remember that Heman wrote this Psalm, who went on to live a blessed life in many ways (see notes on this Psalm’s title), we realize that God used even this painful season for good.
+When we remember that Heman wrote this psalm, who lived a blessed life in many ways (see notes on this psalm’s title), we realize that God used even this painful season for good.

 iii.
 “This supposedly Godforsaken author seems to have been one of the pioneers of the singing guilds set up by David, to which we owe the Korahite psalms (43-49; 84f.; 87f.), one of the richest veins in the Psalter.
 Burdened and despondent as he was, his existence was far from pointless.
 If it was a living death, in God’s hands it was to bear much fruit.”
 (Kidner)